-Why choose Media Studies?
+Why Study Media Studies?

 Are you a Netflix binge watcher, a vlogger, a gamer, a social networker, or simply a casual consumer of media products?
 Whatever your relationship with the mass media, you will benefit from the insight, knowledge and skills that a course in Media Studies can offer.

 You will explore how media products make meaning and represent ‘reality’.
 You will study the companies that make them and the audiences that consume them.
 Does the media influence politics and social change?
 How do creative ideas get produced and distributed?
 What role does it play in our lives?
-What is the future of the news media?
+What is the future of the news

 We have professional Adobe software installed on all of our 25 desktop PCs.
 We use Full HD video cameras and Digital SLR cameras for print production work.
 There is an enormous amount of media teaching experience in the department; the College has experience of delivering Media Studies courses for over 25 years.
 College equipment is available for student use outside lessons and classroom activities.

 Course Specifics / Entry Requirements

-|Media Studies||4||GCSE English at grade 5 or above.||Good level of creativity and willingness to develop new IT skills.
+|Good level of creativity and willingness to develop new IT skills.
 Willingness to work as member of team.
 Good organisational skills.